todiane/todiane/README.md

 # Full-Stack Software Developer (eCommerce)

 I focus more on working with Python, Django, Flask, and database management, building useful tools that can be used self-hosted.
 Saves on subscriptions and more importantly data privacy.
+I build and maintain open-source Django products under the Djangify organisation.
 <br/>
 <br>
 <a href="https://www.linkedin.com/in/diane-corriette-453905323/">